phoenixmcknight/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+charles.homePlanet = "Pluto" because structs are value type not reference type.

+charlesFromJupiter.homePlanet = "Jupiter" because *homePlanet* is a variable.

+"
 ## Question 5

 Here's a struct that represents a bank account: